 In some situations, hiring a dedicated employee isn’t necessarily the best option.
 Many companies outsource certain services to freelancers or other companies.
 Outsourcing is the right decision when the skills you need are very expensive and/or you don’t have enough work to justify hiring a full-time employee.
 In these cases, it makes financial sense to outsource to a firm specializing in a specific area or use gig workers for more occasional needs.
 For instance, consider the situation below for satisfying your digital marketing needs.

-As you can see from this image, outsourcing allows you to enjoy high-quality services for far less than it costs to hire employees to cover those services.
+As you can see from this image, outsourcing allows you to enjoy high-quality services for far less than hiring employees to cover those services’ costs.
 This means that you don’t have an important part of your business covered by someone who isn’t qualified.

 There are a number of common things to outsource to other companies and freelancers.
 For example, outsourcing your accounting and payroll means that you can get a professional eye to oversee your finances and make sure that your taxes are paid correctly.
 Outsourcing your IT services is another option, as most businesses rely heavily on technology, meaning that you want excellent service.